-Check Device Linker measurement results and iterate
+Check Fiery Optimizer measurement results and iterate

-After you measure a measurement page to optimize a device link profile or a spot color, information about the measurements and the expected values appears.
+After you measure a measurement page to optimize a device link profile or a media profile, information about the measurements and the expected values appears.
 If you are not satisfied with the results, you can iterate (print and measure another page).

 Calculated dE (Delta E) values compare measurement values with expected values.
-For a device link profile, the standard (CMYK source profile) are the expected values.
-For a spot color, the spot color library provides the appearance ($L^a^b^$) values.
-Lower dE values indicate a closer match to the expected color.
+For a device link profile or a media profile, the standard (CMYK source profile) are the expected values.